ssciwr/QuantumGrav/QuantumGravPy/docs/index.md

 Start with the [Getting started](./getting_started.md) page to get up and running.

 For the Python package `QuantumGravPy`, the [`Datasets and Preprocessing`](./datasets_and_preprocessing.md) section will show you how to use the supplied dataset classes for processing your raw data.
+Next, you should learn about the model architecture used in this package in [`Graph Neural Network models`](./models.md).
 To learn how to train a model, check out the [`Model training`](./training_a_model.md) section.
 Finally, the [`API documentation`](./api.md) will tell you everything you need to know about the source code of the package.